 C for Consume internally.

 You need to be 100% sure you can ingest an essential oil, don’t just do it.
 One of the best ways to enjoy an essential oil is to cook with it.
 For example, when I make pumpkin bread, I add 2 drops of essential oil of cinnamon to my recipe, and it tastes better.
-During the dry summers of Colorado (which by the way is a dessert), I put 1 or 2 drops of essential oil of lemon in my ice water each day for a quick, refreshing pick-me-up.
-Before we get to the cautions below, here’s an infographic I made for you which will help you decide what oils to use for your own personal needs.
+During the dry summers of Colorado, I put 1 or 2 drops of essential oil of lemon in my ice water each day for a quick, refreshing pick-me-up.
+Before we get to the cautions below, here’s an infographic I made for you to help you decide which oils to use for your own personal needs.